Celtic nations: Celtic languages

 The Celtic languages form a branch of the greater Indo-European language family.
 SIL Ethnologue lists six living Celtic languages, of which four have retained a substantial number of native speakers.
-These are the Goidelic languages (i.e. Irish and Scottish Gaelic, which are both descended from Middle Irish) and the Brittonic languages (i.e. Welsh and Breton, which are both descended from Common Brittonic).
+These are the Goidelic languages (i.e. Irish, Scottish Gaelic, and Manx, which are both descended from Middle Irish) and the Brittonic languages (i.e. Welsh, Breton and Cornish, which are both descended from Common Brittonic).

-The other two, Cornish (a Brittonic language) and Manx (a Goidelic language), died in modern times with their presumed last native speakers in 1777 and 1974 respectively.
-For both these languages, however, revitalisation movements have led to the adoption of these languages by adults and children and produced some native speakers.

 Taken together, there were roughly one million native speakers of Celtic languages as of the 2000s.
 In 2010, there were more than 1.4 million speakers of Celtic languages.

-The chart below shows the population of each Celtic nation and the number of people in each nation who can speak Celtic languages.
-The total number of people living in the Celtic nations is 19,596,000 people and, of these, the total number of people who can speak the Celtic languages is approximately 2,818,000 or 14.3%.